Design and Technology

 Intent

-Through the use the Kapow scheme of work, we aim to build an awareness of the impact of design and technology on our lives and encourage children to become resourceful, enterprising citizens who have the skills to contribute to future design advancements.
+We have developed our own curriculum, which aims to build an awareness of the impact of design and technology on our lives and encourages children to become resourceful, enterprising citizens who have the skills to contribute to future design advancements.
+We aim to equip pupils with the knowledge and skills to understand the importance of sustainability, safety, and ethical considerations in their projects.

 Implementation